 Other local place names that have been recorded over Paluma's history include:

-Mount Ruth is a small hill about 800 m from Mutarnee, the suburb at the base of Paluma Range, and next to Big Crystal Creek.
+Mount Ruth is a small hill about 800 metres from Mutarnee, the suburb at the base of Paluma Range, and next to Big Crystal Creek.
 Aboriginal tribes around the coastal areas and at the base of the Paluma Range were numerous in the early days were numerous.
 In fact, an old Aboriginal burial ground is located on the slopes of Mount Ruth.
 However, Aboriginal people were not the only ones buried here.

 Thomas Edward Andrews, who was born in 1848 in Wicklow, Ireland, apparently had a close relationship with the Aboriginal people of this area.
-Andrew's nickname was 'Bullocky Tom', as he butchered and packed fresh meat and supplies to the tin miners that were working around Mt Spec and Hidden Valley during this time.
+Andrew's nickname was 'Bullocky Tom', as he butchered and packed fresh meat and supplies to the tin miners that were working around Mount Spec and Hidden Valley during this time.
 Bullocky Tom made his home at the junction of Big and Little Saltwater (now Crystal) Creeks and lived there with his wife Ruth and their children.
 After his death on 13 January 1897, he was buried on Mount Ruth, where two orange trees marked his grave.
 The small creek bordering Andrews' property is now called Bullocky Tom's Creek, after this early settler.
 There is also a monument, on private property where the Bruce Highway crosses Big Crystal Creek, which commemorates Thomas Edward Andrews' life and that of his family.

 At an elevation of 694 metres, Round Mountain is north of Mount Leach, east of Mount Spec, and south of Mount Houston – not to be confused with Round Mountain near the Ross Dam.